robinst/pict-rs/README.md

 ### Question: How do I donate to pict-rs
 Answer: You don't.
 I get paid by having a job where I do other stuff.
 Don't give me money that I don't need.

+## Common Problems
+In some cases, pict-rs might crash and be unable to start again.
+The most common reason for this is the filesystem reached 100% and pict-rs could not write to the disk, but this could also happen if pict-rs is killed at an unfortunate time.
+If this occurs, the solution is to first get more disk for your server, and then look in the `sled-repo` directory for pict-rs.
+It's likely that pict-rs created a zero-sized file called `snap.somehash.generating`.
+Delete that file and restart pict-rs.

+When running with the provided docker container, pict-rs might fail to start with an IO error saying "permission denied".
+This problably means pict-rs' volume is not owned by the correct user.
+Changing the ownership on the pict-rs volume to `991:991` should solve this problem.

 ## License